-- Vegetable: Carrots, snap peas, cucumbers, cherry tomatoes
+- Vegetables: Carrots, snap peas, cucumbers, cherry tomatoes.

 This is also a good time to chat with them about the kinds of items they’d like to see in their lunches.
 I always recommend having an honest dialogue with kids about what they like, don’t like, or are throwing away (or trading away) from their lunch.
 Go to the store together to stock up on choices you both feel good about.

 Read More: Packing School Lunches: Don’t Make These Mistakes!